jacobhood/Challonge-DotNet/docfx/guides/gettingStarted.md

 ---

 # Getting started
-Once you installed the package (see [homepage](xref:homepage)), you wil need to retrieve your Challonge!
-API key, which you can find [here](https://challonge.com/settings/developer)
+Once you've installed the package (see [homepage](xref:homepage)), you will need to retrieve your Challonge!
+API key, which you can find [here](https://challonge.com/settings/developer).

 > [!CAUTION]
 > This key allows direct interaction with the tournaments your account has access to.
-> Do not share it with anyone else and protect it like your password.
+> Do not share it with anyone else and protect it like you would a password.

 Every API interaction happens through the `ChallongeClient`.
-You can either set it up normally, or you can use dependency injection.
+You can either instantiate it normally or use dependency injection.

 # [Console Application](#tab/console)
 Add these `using` directives: